cloudnativenow/heracles-docs/docs/2.0/workshop-installation-guide.md

 ## Install HLA on your NOW Instance

 1. In your NOW instance, navigate to: **All Available Applications > All**
-1. Search for "Health Log Analytics" and hit Install.
+1. Search for "Health Log Analytics"
-> Notice: even when the plugin installation is complete, HLA will NOT be working yet! there are also background workflows running to provision the backend services of HLA which take a long time (when it's complete, you'll know by no longer seeing a red banner error notification on the Data Inputs page telling you "Provisioning must be completed")

-> You can also follow [KB0998946](https://support.servicenow.com/kb?id=kb_article_view&sysparm_article=KB0998946) for the latest installation steps - starting from step 1: Install the HLA plugin (Note it is recommended to read all the steps carefully as instructed in the HLA Installation Guide KB, as it is updated frequently by the HLA Dev team)
+1. Press the **Install** Button

+   > NOTE: Please note that HLA installation process is automatically scheduled in the backround and provisioned by Operations over the course of several days.

+## Check HLA Installaton Status

+1. Login to your NOW Instance as Administrator
+1. Navigate to **Health Log Analytics > Data Input > Data Inputs **
+1. If you notice an red error banner stating that `Provisioning must completed` check again later.

+   > NOTE: To get a better understanding of the HLA installation process please read  [KB0998946](https://support.servicenow.com/kb?id=kb_article_view&sysparm_article=KB0998946)

 ## Check HLA Services Status for your NOW Instance